-I had always assumed that the bride’s opinion had more sway when it came to planning a wedding, and it never occurred to me that my partner might have opinions that were equally (if not more) important than mine.
+I had always assumed that the bride’s opinion had more sway when it came to planning a wedding, and it never occurred to me that my partner might have opinions that were equally (if not more) important.

 My Dream Wedding…

 I started perusing wedding pictures, trying to imagine what the perfect wedding day would look like to me, but I couldn’t picture it.
-I had spent so much time watching my friends running about in a panic over a rogue wedding guest or late vendor that I had vowed never to put myself into such a stressful situation.
+After so much time spent watching my friends running about in a panic over a rogue wedding guest or late vendor, I had vowed never to put myself into such a stressful situation.
 I knew two things: I wanted a fun day that allowed my future husband and I to focus on each other, and it had to be stress-free and include no check writing.
 Then I found this post on APW, and it embodied everything I wanted in a wedding.
 That was it!
 I wanted a courthouse wedding.

 Wait!
 His Dream Wedding?

 Nate’s plans were a little different.
 He wanted a party.
 One that his parents and grandparents could enjoy.
 His motivations were so selfless that I couldn’t help but feel like he was onto something.
 We started planning a small wedding, but even a backyard wedding was ruled out as all options would have been too rural and hard to get to for our guests.
 A preference was expressed to hold the wedding in Philadelphia, where we met and still live together, and to hold the wedding outdoors.
 The options were growing very slim at this point.